 It is now well accepted among the medical community that personal EKG monitors are helpful devices to check for heart rhythm anomalies or detect potential atrial fibrillations (Afib).
 Some EKG home devices or even smartwatches like the Apple Watch or the Galaxy Watch 3 are even FDA cleared for detecting Afibs.

-Two surface electrodes of opposite polarity or one positive surface electrode and a reference point will constitute one lead.
+Two surface electrodes of opposite polarity or one positive surface electrode and a reference point constitute one lead.
 It is assumed that the more leads, the more precise the detection of potential cardiac anomalies.
-Clinical electrocardiograms use 12 leads.
+For example, clinical electrocardiograms use 12 leads.
 Somehow, even one lead recording is enough to detect heart rhythm anomalies.

 This article will check on the characteristics and pros and cons of two of the most widely used EKG monitors to use at home: the Kardia Mobile and the Wellue DuoEK.